 If you only have time to visit one I would heartily recommend Jansana as there have a huge selection and everything I tried was top quality (and I tried a lot!).
 Gluten free patisserie, gluten free bread, gluten free local specialities, etc, everything a coeliac would ever want.
 The gluten free palmiers were especially good.

-An 100% gluten free cake shop with an awesome selection of gluten free treats.
+An fully gluten free cake shop with an awesome selection of gluten free treats.
+Google says they may be temporarily closed (February 2022), but worth checking out if you are in the neighbourhood.

 Yet another gluten free bakery (I told you we were spoilt for choice!).
 We did not have a chance to visit this one as they were closed but the cakes looked good online!